kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 In order to make work at later stages easier, it can also be beneficial to start pinging stale or long-running issues / PRs, so that an early assessment can be made if these should be moved out of the current release cycle's milestone.

-It is also important to make sure all membership requirements and permissions needed for the Shadows are in place, for example that they have org access and are added as `milestone-maintainers`.
+It is also important to make sure all membership requirements and permissions needed for the members of the team are in place, for example that they all have org access and only Lead is added to `milestone-maintainers`.

 #### Setting up the Bug Triage Project Board